Aetopia/aetopia.github.io/_posts/2025-04-03-the-various-ways-of-checking-if-a-packaged-app-is-running.md

 An `AppResourceGroupInfo` object may deemed invalid if `AppResourceGroupInfo.GetProcessDiagnosticInfos()` contains nothing.

-How can an app be running if there are no process associated with it?
+How can an app be running if there are no processes associated with it?

 Thus, we can determine if there is a running instance using: